William M. Banks: World War II

 After receiving his pilot wings, he was assigned to the 62nd Pursuit Squadron of the 56th Pursuit Group and flew P-40 Warhawks in defence of New York, following the Japanese attack on Pearl Harbor on December 7, 1941.
-In July 1942, he was assigned to the 90th Fighter Squadron of the 80th Fighter Group at Bradley Field in Connecticut and was promoted to captain in October 1942 and in November 1942, he was assigned to the 342nd Fighter Squadron of the 348th Fighter Group, where he made the commanding officer of the squadron.
+In July 1942, he was assigned to the 90th Fighter Squadron of the 80th Fighter Group at Bradley Field in Connecticut and was promoted to captain in October 1942 and in November 1942, he was assigned to the 342nd Fighter Squadron of the 348th Fighter Group, where he was made the commanding officer of the squadron.

 The 348th Fighter Group, which was equipped with the P-47 Thunderbolts, undertook training at the East Coast of the United States, before being assigned to the Asiatic-Pacific Theater in May 1943.
 In late July 1943, the 348th FG arrived in New Guinea via Australia.
 The unit soon started flying P-47s in combat operations and on September 13, 1943, Banks scored his first aerial victory, when he shot down a Nakajima Ki-43 "Oscar".
 On September 15, he shot down a Ki-43 and A6M Zero over Wewak, and on September 25, he shot down a Mitsubishi Ki-46 "Dinah" reconnaissance aircraft.
 He became a flying ace on December 20, when he shot down another Ki-46, his fifth aerial victory.
 On January 31, 1944, he shot down a Kawasaki Ki-61 "Tony" east of Cape Gloucester, his sixth and final aerial victory of his first tour.
 He took a shore leave in the United States on May 24, 1944.